jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       []
     )

-  the terminal updates to show an :doc:`AssertionError`
+  the terminal shows an :doc:`AssertionError`
-* I update the test to make it pass
+* I change the test to make it pass

   .. code-block:: python